 Two decades later, boatyards were struggling with a shortage of trained marine systems technicians.
 So in September 1999, The Landing School once again responded to the industry’s need by launching the Marine Systems Program.
 At the same time, The School began a multi-year aggressive growth plan that resulted in a large addition that was completed in 2007.
 The addition provided room for the curriculum to expand again with the creation of the Composite Boat Building Program.

-Today, each of The Landing School’s ten-month-long programs culminates in a diploma for students who successfully complete their courses within the high standards set by the faculty.
+Today, each of The Landing School’s eight-month programs culminates in a diploma for students who successfully complete their courses within the high standards set by the faculty.

 In 2009, the State of Maine Department of Education and The School’s accrediting agency, ACCSC, approved The Landing School as a degree-granting institution.
 A student who successfully completes two technical programs and the required general education course credits is eligible to receive an Associate’s degree.
 The Landing School has been recognized by ACCSC as a 2014 ACCSC School of Distinction / ACCSC School of Excellence.

 Education from The Landing School reinforces and preserves traditional design and construction methods while advancing the art of boat building, design and maintenance through the integration of modern techniques and contemporary materials.
 The marine industry values this unique training and has lauded The Landing School internationally with a reputation for graduates of exceptional quality.